bug7a/basic.js-examples/README.md

 - Returns a parent (containing) object of the object.
 - The top object is the page.
 - The created objects are first moved into the page object.
-- With the selectBox(target:Box) function, the first object to be moved can be changed.
+-- With the selectBox(target:Box) function, the first object to be moved can be changed.

 object.onResize(func:function)
 - Every time the size of the object changes; the specified function is called.
-- Also called when the object is first created.
+-- Also called when the object is first created.
 - It can be used to update the positions of auto-sized objects in the coordinate system.
-- Label.width, label.height, button.width and box.height properties can be set to "auto".
+-- Label.width, label.height, button.width and box.height properties can be set to "auto".
 Like lblName.width = "auto".
-- The object itself is sent to the called function.
+-- The object itself is sent to the called function.
+- remove with object.remove_onResize(func:function)

 object.center(direction:string)
 - Centers the object relative to the object it is in.
 - direction, in which direction you want to average.
-"left": center horizontally, "ball": center vertically
-- If the parameter is left blank, it will center in both directions.
+"left": center horizontally, "ball": center vertically -- If the parameter is left blank, it will center in both directions.
-- The .left and .top values ​​of the object are changed to appear in the middle.
+-- The .left and .top values ​​of the object are changed to appear in the middle.
 See: 19-objects-align.htm

 object.aline(target:BasicObject, direction:string, space:integer)